canvasxyz/okra-js/README.md

 }
 ```

-You can either use okra-js with your own implementation of `KeyValueStore`, or one of the two first-party packages:
+You can either use okra-js with your own implementation of `KeyValueStore`, or one of the three first-party packages:

 - [`@canvas-js/okra-memory`](./packages/okra-memory/), backed by an in-memory red/black tree
 - [`@canvas-js/okra-idb`](./packages/okra-idb/), backed by an IndexedDB object store
+- [`@canvas-js/okra-node`](./packages/okra-node/), backed by [LMDB](https://www.symas.com/lmdb) via a native NodeJS bindings

 The examples here all use `@canvas-js/okra-memory` for simplicity.